Dolly Parton says she doesn’t think she’ll ‘ever tour again’

 **Related Video Above: Dolly Parton talks about family in Cleveland, Akron, and Willoughby in August.**

-(WJW) — To the shock of many fans, one of the most beloved people and musicians on the planet recently said she may not ever go on tour again.
+To the shock of many fans, one of the most beloved people and musicians on the planet recently said she may not ever go on tour again.
+KTLA’s sister station WJW reports.

 Dolly Parton, now 76, recently told Pollstar magazine she doesn’t see herself on the road anymore, saying she’d like to be closer to her husband and home these days.